open-compass/VLMEvalKit/README.md

 ### Configuration

-**VLM Configuration**: All VLMs are configured in `mmcompass/config.py`, for some VLMs, you need to configure the code root (MiniGPT-4, PandaGPT, etc.) or the model_weight root (LLaVA-v1-7B, etc.) before conducting the evaluation.
-During evaluation, you should use the model name specified in `supported_VLM` in `mmcompass/config.py` to select the VLM.
-For MiniGPT-4 and InstructBLIP, you also need to modify the config files in `mmcompass/vlm/misc` to configure LLM path and ckpt path.
+**VLM Configuration**: All VLMs are configured in `vlmeval/config.py`, for some VLMs, you need to configure the code root (MiniGPT-4, PandaGPT, etc.) or the model_weight root (LLaVA-v1-7B, etc.) before conducting the evaluation.
+During evaluation, you should use the model name specified in `supported_VLM` in `vlmeval/config.py` to select the VLM.
+For MiniGPT-4 and InstructBLIP, you also need to modify the config files in `vlmeval/vlm/misc` to configure LLM path and ckpt path.

 ### Prediction Inference

-We use the script `mmcompass/infer/inference.py` for prediction inference.
-To use the script, you can go into the directory `mmcompass/infer/` or create a soft-link of the script (so that you can use the script anywhere):
+We use the script `vlmeval/infer/inference.py` for prediction inference.
+To use the script, you can go into the directory `vlmeval/infer/` or create a soft-link of the script (so that you can use the script anywhere):

 **Arguments**

-- For `--data`, you can only set the dataset names that are supported in MMCompass (defined in `mmcompass/utils/data_util.py`), including: MME, SEEDBench_IMG, MMBench_DEV_EN, MMBench_TEST_EN, MMBench_DEV_CN, MMBench_TEST_CN, CCBench
+- For `--data`, you can only set the dataset names that are supported in VLMEvalKit (defined in `vlmeval/utils/data_util.py`), including: MME, SEEDBench_IMG, MMBench_DEV_EN, MMBench_TEST_EN, MMBench_DEV_CN, MMBench_TEST_CN, CCBench
-- For `--model`, you can only set the VLM names that are supported in MMCompass (defined in `supported_VLM` in `mmcompass/config.py`).
+- For `--model`, you can only set the VLM names that are supported in VLMEvalKit (defined in `supported_VLM` in `vlmeval/config.py`).
 - `--data` and `--model` receive list as arguments, you can select multiple benchmarks and VLMs for prediction inference at a time.

 **Command**